Keyboard shortcuts

 String

 The path to a PEM formatted file containing the private key for Mutual TLS authentication if enabled on the server.
-Also supports being given the entire PEM data as string.
+Also supports being given the entire PEM data as a string.

 format